Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Introduction

-for $ \epsilon \approx 1$ ~\cite[Theorem 5.4]{klz21}.\footnote{We write the bound in~\cite[Theorem 5.4]{klz21} in terms of~\cref{ass:tilde}, replacing their $\gamma^{1/k} d$ by $\wt{r} \sqrt{d}$.} Their result also required $f(\cdot, x)$ to be $\beta_f$-smooth for all $x \in \XX$ with $\beta_f \leq 10$, which can be restrictive with outlier data: e.g. this implies that $f(\cdot, x)$ is uniformly $L_f$-Lipschitz with $L_f \leq \beta_f D \leq 10 D$ if $\nabla f(\ws(x), x) = 0$ for some $\ws(x) \in \WW$.
-By comparison, our near-optimal bounds hold even for non-differentiable $f$ with $L_f \gg 1$ or $L_f = \infty$.
-Our optimal $\mu$-strongly convex bound also improves over the best previous upper bound of~\cite[Theorem 5.6]{klz21}, which required uniform $\beta_f$-smoothness of $f(\cdot, x)$.
+Technically, a key bottleneck in the prior works~\cite{klz21,wx20} is the reliance on \textit{uniform convergence} to bound the gradient estimation error simultaneously for all $w \in \WW$.
+This approach leads to poor dependence on the dimension $d$.
+By contrast, our linear-time algorithm avoids uniform convergence arguments and instead uses disjoint batches of data in each iteration to maintain the independence between iterates $w_{t}$ and $w_{t+1}$.
+This results in improved dependence on $d$ in our bounds compared to the prior works.
+Additionally, we incorporate \textit{acceleration}~\cite{ghadimilan1} to speed up convergence.
+To prove our upper bound, we give the first analysis of accelerated SGD with biased stochastic gradients.
+Our linear-time $\mu$-strongly convex bound also improves over the best previous upper bound of~\cite[Theorem 5.6]{klz21}, which required uniform $\beta_f$-smoothness of $f(\cdot, x)$.
 In fact, ~\cite[Theorem 5.6]{klz21} was incorrect, as we explain in~\cref{app: wrong proofs}.\footnote{In short, the mistake is that Jensen's inequality is used in the wrong direction to claim that the $T$-th iterate of their algorithm $w_T$ satisfies $\expec[\|w_T - \ws\|^2] \leq (\expec \|w_T - \ws\|)^2$, which is false.} After communicating with the authors of~\cite{klz21}, they updated and corrected the result and proof in the arXiv version of their paper.
 The arXiv version of~\cite[Theorem 5.6]{klz21}---which we derive in~\cref{app: wrong proofs} for completeness---is suboptimal by a factor of $\wt{\Omega}((\beta_f/\mu)^{3})$.
 In practice, the worst-case condition number $\beta_f/\mu$ can be very large, especially in the presence of outliers or heavy-tailed data.
-Our near-optimal excess risk bound removes this dependence on $\beta_f/\mu$ and holds even for non-differentiable $f$.
+Our excess risk bound removes this dependence on $\beta_f/\mu$ and is minimax optimal for constant $\beta/\mu$.

+\textbf{\underline{First Algorithm for Non-Smooth (Strongly) Convex Losses} (\cref{sec: optimal rates}):} Prior works~\cite{wx20,klz21} required a strict uniform smoothness assumption in order to privately estimate the gradient of the loss function using~\cite{hol19}.
+Additionally, their uniform convergence argument required a smoothness assumption.
+In this work, to handle non-smooth loss functions, we develop a novel algorithm and analysis that circumvents the bottlenecks of the previous works: To privately estimate the gradient of the loss function, we borrow the method of~\cite{bd14}, which does not require uniform smoothness.
+Additionally, to prove generalization of our algorithm, we prove and use novel \textit{stability} results for non-smooth loss functions instead of the uniform convergence arguments of~\cite{wx20,klz21}.
+We summarize our main results for non-smooth loss functions below: